Coral Springs Dog Bite Lawyer

 - Document Everything: Take clear photos of your injuries right after the attack and in the following days to show how they have progressed.
 Keep the clothing you were wearing.
 Write down everything you remember about the incident as soon as you can.

-Why The Law Firm of Cindy Goldstein Is The Right Choice For Your Case
+Why Cindy Goldstein Law Is The Right Choice For Your Case

 When you are hurt and uncertain, you need a legal team that offers both clear guidance and resolute representation.
-For over 20 years, the Law Firm of Cindy Goldstein has been dedicated to personal injury cases for South Florida residents.
+For over 20 years, Cindy Goldstein Law has been dedicated to personal injury cases for South Florida residents.
 Our practice is built on providing direct, personal attention to every client.
-You will work with an attorney, not be handed off to a case manager.
+You get to speak to Attorney Cindy Goldstein from the inception of your case, and she, along with her team, will help you navigate your claim.

 Our office is located here in Coral Springs at 10100 W Sample Rd, Ste 200, making us an accessible local resource.
 We handle all personal injury cases, including dog bites, on a contingency fee basis.
-This means you pay us nothing unless and until we secure compensation for you.
+This means no attorney's fees, no costs, unless and until we obtain compensation for you.

 Our approach is direct: we prepare every case as if it is headed to trial.
 This thorough preparation allows us to negotiate from a position of strength with insurance companies, whose incentive is to settle for the lowest amount possible.
 We pursue the maximum compensation available under the law to cover every part of your recovery.